 Honor Before Reason: Alice will take on anyone she sees perpetrating or enabling injustice, from common criminals all the way up to the Emperor himself.
 Highlighted within the first five minutes of the first episode, when she, two soldiers, and a dog are scouting a dam-turned-merc fortress.

 Martis: Lieutenant, I just finished telling you that they have a tank!

 Alice: They're nothing but a bunch of anarchists!
 Destroy the evil-doers!

 Hot-Blooded: Alice in an non-Super Robot, female example.

 Huge Guy, Tiny Girl: Alice is of average height, and shorter than most of her subordinates.
 Randel, who already towers over the entire cast, makes her look like a child.
+He's still taller than her even when he kneels.
 Frankly, he fulfills the 'Huge Guy' role for anyone.
 He's tall enough that he has to duck in order to get through most door frames (He also is huge down there).

 Improbable Age: Alice is justified, as she's a noble out of officer school (in the prologue).
 She's still in her teens in the series proper, but younger people have fought in World War One (see below).

 She's at least 18 in the earlier chapters, and probably a bit older in the more recent ones, assuming the story happens over the period of several months.

 Improbable Weapon User: Randel uses a pair of giant scissors that are capable of cutting through a tank's armour.
 Possible reference to meaning of the series title?